Alexander-Hung/alexander-hung.github.io/projects/bank-database-application.md

 <img class="img-fluid" src="../img/bank-database-application/bank-database-application(1).png">

-This project was compeleted and updated to C++ during fall 2022, ICS 212.
+This project was compeleted and updated to C++ from me alone during fall 2022, ICS 212.
 This Application have user-interface that allow user to interacte with all the option they want.
 Once user had input all requested information in the interface, program will record and order it in descending order in the database.

 <img class="img-fluid" src="../img/bank-database-application/interface.png">